victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

 std::cout << makeString(getSomeString());
 {{< /highlight >}}

-The problem is more than just an optimization, because there are types that a non-copyable, e.g. `std::unique_ptr'.
+The problem is more than just an optimization, because there could be a non-copyable type, e.g. `std::unique_ptr`.
 Fortunately, we can use rvalue reference to catch a temporary without moving it and further move a templorary to an `std::string` constructor which steals its content without copying.
 Moreover, in C++ we have the [_universal (or forwarding) reference_](https://isocpp.org/blog/2012/11/universal-references-in-c11-scott-meyers), that will accept exactly the same reference type (l/r-value, const or non-const) as has been passed by the caller.
 That's what <abbr title="universal reference">`&&`</abbr> on the template parameter does.
 I strongly encourage the reader to take a look at the great article above.